lbell/pretty-google-calendar/README.md

 You: I just want to embed a Google Calendar in my website. \
 Google: Here's a special kind of ugly! \
-This Plugin: I got this.
+Pretty Google Calendar: I got this.

+This is a light and simple to use plugin that embed Google Calendars in your website with style, beauty and grace.

 How it works:

+1. Continue to manage events using Google Calendar as you've always done.
 1. Add a shortcode to your page.
-1. Continue to manage events using Google Calendar as you've always done.
+1. Sigh with relief.
 1. That's it.

-This is a light and simple to use plugin that embed Google Calendars in your website with style, beauty and grace.

 ## Installation